 Staff members build teaching skills and concepts throughout the year by participating in conferences and workshops.
-For the past four years, the District has annually offered three staff development days where teachers are offered a broad-based variety of professional growth opportunities in curriculum, teaching strategies, and methodologies.
-Staff development topics for 2008-09 included, but were not limited to, Differentiated Instruction and Implementing Common Assessments.
+For the past four years, the District has annually offered staff development time where teachers are offered a broadbased variety of professional growth opportunities in curriculum, teaching strategies, and methodologies.
 For additional support in their profession, teachers may enlist the services of the District's Beginning Teacher Support and Assistance (BTSA) facilitator and/or Peer assistance and Review (PAR) program.